TL;DR

 Even after accounting for Claire's own substantial income, David's death leaves a potential financial void of over £4.8 million.
 His death-in-service benefit from work might pay out 4x his salary (£900,000).
 While helpful, it would barely cover the mortgage, leaving a multi-million-pound shortfall for decades to come.

 This is the reality of the unfunded family burden.
 For most families, the numbers are smaller, but the principle is identical.
-The loss of even a £40,000 salary over 20 years is an £900,000 hole that state benefits will never fill. (illustrative estimate)
+The loss of even a £40,000 salary over 20 years is an £900,000 hole that state benefits will generally not fill. (illustrative estimate)

 What Are the Biggest Health Threats to Your Income?